 The experience

-With this, it fulfills my own needs.
-A simple Markdown editor that plugs into ActiveAdmin.
+This setup fulfills my requirements: a simple Markdown editor that plugs directly into ActiveAdmin.

-As it lives on Rails, I can also take it much further.
-Like installing an LLM to correct my typos, etc.
+Since this lives on Rails, I can take it even further—perhaps by integrating an LLM to correct my typos or suggest improvements.